 - Pics are saved on inexpensive and easy to store SD cards that are easy to view and sort as needed.

-If you don’t have an SD card reader you can get a USB SD card reader for under $10.
+If you don’t have an SD card reader you can get a USB SD card reader for a few bucks.

 - Simple to use and move around.